Mike Clark (placekicker)

-Michael Vincent Clark (November 7, 1940 – July 24, 2002) was an American football placekicker in the National Football League (NFL) for the Philadelphia Eagles, Pittsburgh Steelers, Dallas Cowboys and Buffalo Bills.
+Michael Vincent Clark (November 7, 1940 – July 24, 2002) was an American professional football placekicker in the National Football League (NFL) for the Philadelphia Eagles, Pittsburgh Steelers, Dallas Cowboys and Buffalo Bills.
 He played college football at Texas A&M University.

-Early years
+Early life

 Clark attended Longview High School, where he played as a wide receiver.
 He accepted a football scholarship from Texas A&M University under head coach Jim Myers.

 Clark had never tried kicking a field goal until being on the freshman team.
 He became the starter after one game, when the player in front of him was injured while trying to break up a wedge on special teams.

 Professional career

 Philadelphia Eagles

-Clark was signed by the Philadelphia Eagles as an undrafted free agent after the 1963 NFL Draft.
+Clark was signed by the Philadelphia Eagles as an undrafted free agent after the 1963 NFL draft.
 He was mainly a kickoff specialist.
 On September 1, 1964, he was sold to the Pittsburgh Steelers.

 Pittsburgh Steelers

 In 1964, the Pittsburgh Steelers acquired Clark after deciding to trade Lou Michaels to the Baltimore Colts.
 In 1966, he registered 97 points and was named to the Pro Bowl after scoring 71 points.
 He led the team in scoring in each of his four seasons with the Steelers.

 On July 16, 1968, Clark announced his retirement.
 The Dallas Cowboys convinced him to play in his home state and traded center Mike Connelly to the Steelers in exchange for his rights.